willp-bl/verify-build/README.md

 To build and run: `./build.sh`

+To run the apps on a raspberrypi3, or to have a look at the intermediate build outputs, use the `--mount-workspace` parameter to build.sh.
+This is useful for running the apps on a raspberrypi3 as they will be able to use more resources than a single container can.
+Run the apps using the scripts in `./workspace/verify-local-startup`

 Two directories are created during a build:

 * `./cache/`: contains gradle and maven caches to enable faster re-builds